sitzelwucht/plantrush-client/README.md

 - home - after logging in, show nav bar with user menu and search option
 - navbar - navbar can be accessed only after login, then it can be used to navigate to different parts of the page or logging out
 - profile - User will be able to edit their information, see their plants and posts
-- plants - user will get a summary of the plants they entered in the system
+- myplants - user will get a summary of the plants they entered in the system
-- posts - user will get a summary of the posts they have made
+- myposts - user will get a summary of the posts they have made
+- post-search - user can search all posts containing key words

 ## Backlog

-- something will be here very soon
+- implement external API search
+- expand on different types of interaction between users

 ## Routes